 So dear Christian…

-Pray, share the gospel, take care of the needs of your brothers and sisters and put not your faith in man or microscopic organisms…but in the sovereign Lord of the universe who fashioned both into being.
+Pray, share the gospel, take care of the needs of your brothers and sisters and put not your faith in man or microscopic organisms…but in the sovereign Lord of the universe.